🔄

 When security is the absolute top priority, steel is the undisputed choice.
 For facilities like banks, data centers, government buildings, or even residential safe rooms, a steel door provides a formidable barrier against unauthorized entry.
 Their solid, heavy construction makes them incredibly difficult to breach.
 This inherent strength can be further enhanced with custom features like reinforced frames, multi-point locking systems, and impact-resistant glazing.
 A custom steel door is more than just an entryway; it’s a core component of your security strategy, offering peace of mind that your property and its occupants are well-protected.

-How to Customize Your Steel Door
+How to Design Your Custom Steel Door

 Creating a custom steel door isn’t nearly as complicated as it might sound.
 It’s really just a series of straightforward choices that let you build a door that perfectly fits your project’s needs, from size and security to style.
 Think of it as a simple, step-by-step process where you’re in the driver’s seat.
 Whether you’re securing a commercial building or adding a modern, industrial touch to a home, customizing your door means you don’t have to settle for an off-the-shelf solution that’s almost right.
 You get to define every detail to ensure the final product looks and performs exactly how you want it to.
 Let’s walk through the key decisions you’ll make to design the perfect steel door for your space.

-Pick Your Size and Configuration
+Choosing the Right Size and Configuration

 First things first: let’s get the basics right.
 Start by determining the exact size you need by carefully measuring your rough opening.
 From there, you can decide on the configuration.
 Are you looking for a standard single door, like a 36x80 Single Steel Door, or a more impressive entrance with a 60x96 Double Steel Door?
 You can also choose the shape of the door top—whether it’s a classic square, a soft eyebrow arch, or a full round top.
 This initial step sets the foundation for your entire design, ensuring your door is both functional and proportional to the space.

-Add Glass and Insulation
+Deciding on Glass and Insulation

 Glass panels, or lites, are a fantastic way to let natural light into a space and add some visual interest to your steel door.
 And you don’t have to worry about sacrificing energy efficiency.
 Modern designs often feature double-pane tempered glass, which is sometimes filled with argon gas to act as an insulator.
 This helps maintain a comfortable indoor temperature and can even reduce your energy bills.
 You can choose the number and placement of the glass panes to create a look that’s all your own.
 This is also a great opportunity to match your door to other elements, like your steel windows, for a cohesive and polished look.